Barty wins drought-breaking Australian Open women’s title

 Then back onto Rod Laver Arena to scream out again: ”yes … yes.”

-Yes, it had been 44 years since an Australian won a singles title at the Australian Open.
+Yes, it had been 44 years since an Australian won a singles title at the Australian Open, quite an anomaly for a country with such a long list of Grand Slam champions.
 So no need to keep a lid on the celebrations.
 An almost full house at Rod Laver Arena, despite ticket restrictions imposed for the COVID-19 pandemic, was rocking.

 Barty knew what to do when she saw who was presenting the trophy.
 Her mentor, the Indigenous and Australian tennis icon Evonne Goolagong Cawley, had flown in secretly from Queensland state to hand it over to the next generation star with Indigenous heritage.